sigmoidal/Coronasurveys-web/README.md

+### Summary

 The CoronaSurveys project is a collaborative endeavour from several universities and research institutions ([team members](https://gcgimdea.github.io/Coronasurveys-web/info/team/)).
-The shown results present our estimations on the incidence of COVID-19 in the countries from which we have enough information.
+The results below present our estimations on the incidence of COVID-19 in the countries from which we have enough information.
-You can help by regularly completing the anonymous survey below.
+You can help by regularly completing the anonymous survey.

 [Frequently Asked Questions](info/FAQ/){: .btn}